madurairaj/passion-projects/README.md

 SentenceAnalyzer
- Is a POJO with a function to read the string and find the longest word and its count.As a part of good practice and to support early testing SentenceAnalyzer has Unit tests support using JUnit.
+ is a POJO with a function to read the string and find the longest word and its count.As a part of good practice and to support early testing SentenceAnalyzer has Unit tests support using JUnit.
 Upon execution of the tests it also produces a nice html report.

 Getting Started